 How is an Omphalocele diagnosed during pregnancy?

-An omphalocele is typically diagnosed during a routine ultrasound.
-Then, at the St. Louis Fetal Care Institute, we perform further tests such as a karyotype, a Level II ultrasound, an MRI, and a fetal echocardiogram (ECG) to learn more about the size and severity of the omphalocele.
+An Omphalocele is typically diagnosed during a routine ultrasound.
+Then, at the SSM Health St. Louis Fetal Care Institute, we perform further tests such as a karyotype, a Level II ultrasound, an MRI, and a fetal echocardiogram (echo) to learn more about the size and severity of the Omphalocele.
 This will help our physicians inform your family about the treatment options.

 How are Omphaloceles treated?

-Usually, there is no reason to perform fetal surgery for omphalocele, but the delivery should be planned because babies with omphalocele require surgical correction in the newborn period.
-If the omphalocele is small, a vaginal delivery may be possible, but if the omphalocele is large, the mother may have to deliver the baby via Cesarean section to prevent rupture of the omphalocele sac.
+There is no fetal treatment for Ompalocele, but the baby will require surgical correction in the newborn period.
+If the Omphalocele is small, a vaginal delivery may be possible, but if the Omphalocele is large, the mother may have to deliver the baby via Cesarean birth to prevent rupture of the Omphalocele sac.